phetdam/c-npy-demo/README.rst

    Note:

-   CI/build/deploy workflow is being migrated to GitHub actions after the changes made to `Travis CI's pricing plans`__.

-   Note:

    The contents of this repository will see significant change in the near future, as I have decided to greatly simplify the code being used.
 The implied volatility stuff will be moved to a new repository, whose name will